Treaty of Berlin (27 August 1918): Political clauses

-They definitively fixed Russia's borders along the lines decided at Brest-Litovsk, obliging Russia to recognize the independence of Lithuania and the Duchy of Courland and Semigallia on the borders of the Baltic and Georgia, which were then totally under German political and economic control.
+The Treaty contained several political clauses, regulating various geopolitical (territorial) questions that previously remained unspecified or unresolved by the Treaty of Brest-Litovsk.
+Under the Article 7 of the Berlin Treaty, Soviet Russia renounced sovereignty over Estonia and Livonia, as well as any interference in their internal affairs.
+Under the Article 2, it was agreed that all border issues between those regions and Soviet Russia shall be resolved by special commission.
+Under the article 3, it was agreed that German troops will evacuate territories east of the Berezina river, and it was also noted that further agreements will be made regarding future evacuation of German troops from territories on the western side of the same river.
+In several articles, various administrative questions were also resolved, regarding not only Estonia and Livonia, but and also Courland and Lithuania, since those two regions belonged to territories already renounced by Soviet Russia under provisions of the previous Brest-Litovsk Treaty.

+Several political issues regarding relations of Soviet Russia with Finland and Ukraine were also regulated.
+Under the Article 13, Soviet Russia agreed to Germany’s recognition of Georgia as an independent state, which was at that time under German political and economic protection.
 In exchange for this recognition, the Reich agreed to return Baku to Russia, in exchange for a guarantee that a third of the oil produced in the region would be delivered to the German economy.

 Finally, these clauses oblige the Reich to question its support for Krasnov's and Alekseyev's White Armies.

 Economical clauses

 The treaty of 27 August 1918 laid the foundations for the resumption of economic exchanges between the Reich and the new Russia.
 The Germans renounced compensation for German holdings in Russian companies nationalized by the decree of June 28, 1918.

 However, despite this renunciation, the Russian government had to pay the Reich war indemnities of six billion gold rubles, both in gold and in goods.